gvbarroso/momentspp/doc/README.md

 ## time steps to sample temporal heterozigosity values

 In a non-equilibrum model, this specifies the periodicity (in units of generations) with which `moments++` outputs values of $p(1-p)$ and $q(1-q)$ (after the first population size change, forwards-in-time).
-The default value is zero, meaning these temporal dynamics of diversity are NOT recorded.
+The default value is zero, meaning these temporal dynamics of diversity are NOT recorded and only the statistics at the most recent time are written to \*\_expectations.txt.
 Specify this with e.g. (INTEGER):

 ```
 time_steps = 1000